-- Obtaining informed consent - Certification in test kit training and proficiency testing - Case reporting - Documentation - Confidentiality - Legal and Ethical Obligations.
-Service Providers must be aware of and able to practice under the legal and ethical obligations as set forth by California state law and their respective professional organizations.
-Obligations include the following: - Duty to treat: Service Providers have an ethical obligation not to refuse treatment because of fear or lack of knowledge about HIV. - Confidentiality: Maintenance of confidentiality is a primary legal and ethical responsibility of the service provider.
-Limits of confidentiality include danger to self or others, grave disability, child/elder/dependent adult abuse.
-Domestic Violence must be reported based on the requirements of the service provider's professional standards. - Duty to warn: Serious threats of violence (including terrorist threats) against a reasonably identifiable victim must be reported.
+Duty to warn: Serious threats of violence (including terrorist threats) against a reasonably identifiable victim must be reported.
 However, at present, in California, a person living with HIV engaging in behaviors that may put others at risk for HIV infection is not a circumstance that warrants breaking of confidentiality.
 Staff should follow their agency's policies and procedures in relation to duty to warn.

 Standard Measure

 Staff agree to maintain standards set forth in Documentation of staff signature on file

 Code of Conduct

 Staff will have a clear understanding of job Written job description on file

 responsibilities

-Staff receive initial trainings (including Training/education documentation on file
+Staff receive initial trainings (including Documentation of training/education on file

-administrative staff) within 60 days of hire including:
+administrative staff) within 60 days of hire

-and annual education regarding HIV related Date, time, and location of education
+and annual education regarding HIV related

-issues/concerns Education type
+issues/concerns

-Name of staff receiving education

-Certificate of training completion or

-education outline, meeting agenda,

-and/or minutes

-Standard Measure

 Service provider shall ensure that staff will Documentation of Passport to Partner Services,

 have appropriate certifications such as Basic Counselor Skills Training, and DIS

 Passport to Partner Services, Basic Counselor Certification on file

 Skills Training, and DIS Certification